Scalable GANs with Transformers: Proposed Method

 \subsection{Generative Adversarial Transformers}

-We introduce Generative Adversarial Transformers~(GAT), a transformer-based GAN framework at the latent space of VAE, for the first time.
-Our primary goal is to preserve the design of transformer as much as possible to keep its scalability.
-Basically, we build GAT on the latent space of VAE~\citep{LDM}, following the recent advances in generative models~\citep{LDM,dit,var}.
-This allows us to efficiently increase the model size by reducing the computation costs of the generative model largely.
-For simplicity, we use the terms ``VAE latent" and ``image" interchangeably.
-In the following paragraphs, we describe our design of generator and discriminator architectures.
+We introduce Generative Adversarial Transformers~(GAT), a transformer-based GAN framework trained in the VAE latent space.
+While Transformers are widely regarded as highly scalable backbones, their use in GANs has been explored only to a limited extent, especially in the aspect of scalability.
+As a first step toward a scalable GAN with minimal architectural deviation, we build GAT as a \emph{pure Transformer} design and demonstrate its feasibility at scale.

+Specifically, we operate in latent space of a pre-trained VAE~\citep{LDM}, following recent advances in generative modeling~\citep{LDM,dit,var}.
+Training in the VAE latent space substantially reduces computational burden, enabling efficient scaling of both model size and training.
+For simplicity, we use terms ``VAE latent'' and ``image'' interchangeably.

-\paragraph{Generator architecture} Our generator adopts a standard Vision Transformer~(ViT) architecture, consisting primarily of a stack of transformer blocks.
+\textbf{Generator architecture} Our generator adopts a standard Vision Transformer~(ViT) architecture, consisting primarily of a stack of transformer blocks.
 Since the generator does not take input images, we remove the patchify layer and instead introduce an unpatchify layer~(i.e., the RGB layer in Fig.~\ref{fig: main architecture}) to synthesize images.
 Specifically, the unpatchify layer acts as a linear decoder, comprising normalization, linear projection, and reshaping operations.
 The output dimension of this linear decoder scales with the patch size $p$, increasing proportionally to $p^2$.

-The transformer block~(GAT block) follows the standard ViT design, but incorporates additional conditioning via the latent code $z$ and class condition $c$.
-Specifically, we employ a mapping network, a simple MLP, that generates a style vector $w$ from $z$ and $c$.
-This style $w$ is then used to modulate features through adaptive normalization and Layerscale~\citep{layerscale}, drawing inspiration from StyleGAN~\citep{stylegan} and DiT~\citep{dit}.
-Concretely, we produce scaling parameters $\gamma$ and $\alpha$ from $w$, which control the de-normalization and Layerscale, respectively.
-Since we adopt RMSNorm, the shift parameter is omitted.
-To enhance stability during early training, both $\gamma$ and $\alpha$ are initialized to small values.
-Detailed explanations are provided in the Appendix.
+The transformer block (GAT block) follows a standard ViT-style design, augmented with conditioning on the latent code $z$ and class label $c$.
+We use a lightweight mapping MLP to produce a style vector $w$ from $(z,c)$, and generate per-channel scaling parameters $(\gamma,\alpha)$ from $w$ to modulate the block via adaptive normalization and LayerScale~\citep{layerscale}.
+As RMSNorm is adopted as normalization, we omit the shift term.
+For stability, $\gamma$ and $\alpha$ are initialized to near-zero values and learned during training.

+Note that, we call this generator architecture a \emph{pure Transformer}: the backbone strictly follows ViT without convolution, and the additional component~(e.g., adaptive normalization) is limited to lightweight feature modulation.